ansgarwiechers/vbsh/README.md

 without having to write it to a script first.
 Since I had to do a lot of VBScript at the time, I wanted to have something like that for VBScript too.

-I found [this blog][1] post that had almost exactly what I wanted, except for line continuation.
+I found [this blog post][1] that had almost exactly what I wanted, except for line continuation.
 Which is what I added (for my own convenience).
 Plus some other convenience features, like importing other VBScripts, or looking up help topics in the VBScript help file.